COMPETITION RULES

 A1.5 The away team will have White on the odd boards for the first game and White on even boards for the second game.

-A1.6 Rapidplay ratings should be used to determine board order.
-If a player does not have a rapidplay rating, then their current standard play rating should be used.
-The board order need not remain the same for both games.
+A1.6 Rapid play ratings excluding those with suffix P should be used to determine board order.
+If a player does not have a rapid play rating, then their current standard play rating should be used.
+If no standard rating exists then an estimated rating must be used.

 A1.7 Players may make one substitute appearance for another team from the same club in a different division of this competition.